boctavian96/OktonOS/README.md

 # OktonOS
 Okton : A Operating system for gaming <br />
+This project in inspired from wyoos.org and from linux <br />

 I work on this project on free time so i call it a "Hobby Operating System".
 I do this because i want an OS only for gaming and i am really eager to learn new things about operating systems